 Kayaking in St. Johns River

-St. Johns River starts as a march in Indian River County and ends up flowing into the Atlantic ocean in Duval County.
+St. Johns River starts as a marsh in Indian River County and ends up flowing into the Atlantic ocean in Duval County.
+I have spent many years on a boat enjoying this river.
+My great-grandparents used to fish in this river too.
+As a native Floridian, I grab any chance to get out into the real Florida nature.
 I joined up on a kayaking adventure with Volusia County.
 Explore Volusia is a program where people can sign up for outings outdoors around the county.
 Today was kayaking in St. Johns River near Blue Spring State Park.
 Blue Springs is a great spot to put in your kayak.
 A public boat ramp is past the spring entrance at the end of the road.

 What is special about the St. Johns river?